LeoW03/Wealth-Inequality/README.md

 Additionally, you can see how an income compares to a country.
 Forex is used to convert currencies so the program works for any given country and currecny.

 As of now, there is no front end but that may be a future project.

+To run the program you also have to download all country data from https://wid.world/data/